 If you are making a claim against your own insurance company, your insurance policy might require you to engage in a process of mediation or arbitration before, or instead of, filing a lawsuit.
 State law may place restrictions on the requirements that an insurance policy can impose.
 You should talk to a personal injury lawyer before taking legal action against your own insurance company to make sure you comply with necessary requirements.

 Since your insurance company must deal with you in good faith, you may be able to find a lawyer who will represent you for a contingent fee if you can seek damages in a “bad faith” lawsuit.
 If that happens, you will pay no fee unless the lawyer wins the case.
-Since there is often the potential for “bad faith” litigation when your own insurance company resists paying a reasonable claim, it is usually a good idea to talk to a lawyer about representation if you think you might need to take legal action to collect a property damage claim against your own insurer.

 Those seeking representation for a personal injury claim or have further questions arising from an accident that involved an injury, call (800) 838-6644 for a free consultation and case evaluation from a Timothy J. Ryan & Associates legal professional.
 They can help guide you through the process and get you the compensation you deserve.